Jamdesk Documentation logo

 This is your first documentation page.

 The Jamdesk CLI lets you preview changes locally before pushing to GitHub.
-This is helpful for catching MDX syntax errors, but it's not required.
+This is helpful for catching MDX syntax errors before they reach your live site.
+For all install methods and commands, see the Jamdesk CLI overview.

 Preview changes locally: